Use this beginners’ guide to public relations to ace your next PR campaign

 2) More diverse links

-Link building can get a company all different types of links, but having digital PR gives companies the bonus of acquiring higher authority links.
-Syndication networks then go through natural syndication where they pick up stories that authoritative publishers have posted.
-In other words, brands can generate impressive media placements without having to do extra work.
+Link building can get a company different types of links, but having a digital strategy for public relations for beginners gives companies the bonus of acquiring higher authority links.
+Syndication networks then go through a natural process to pick up stories that authoritative publishers have posted.
+In other words, brands can generate impressive media placements without extra effort.

 3) More brand mentions

 As a society, we rely heavily on word-of-mouth recommendations.
 We seek advice and have conversations about the latest trends and other topics.
-While brand mentions may not directly impact link building, discussions about a brand can provide value differently.
-This still means that people see or hear about a company.
-Which increases awareness about who the company is and slowly builds authority within the industry.
+While brand mentions may not directly impact link-building, discussions about a brand can provide value differently.

 4) Build more long-term authority

-Pitching consistently great content allows companies to better position themselves as experts and thought leaders in their field.
+Pitching consistently great content allows companies to position themselves as experts and thought leaders.
 Digital PR can help a company’s Domain Authority, a logarithmic scale that predicts how well a website will rank on search engines.
 Publishing content on high-authority websites and gaining backlinks also helps to bolster rankings for targeted keywords.
-The higher the SERPs position, the more traffic will likely visit a company’s site.
+The higher the SERP position, the more traffic will likely visit a company’s site.
 Domain authority sites give users a clear sign of whether a company is a credible brand.

 strategic communications